Novationo/python-experiments/README.md

-# mostly containing random things I've created in my CSC1019 class :3
+# mostly containing random things I've created in my intro to CS class

+many of the examples are from zybooks labs, hopefully theres no personal information in here.